 While a dedicated international fund-raising community has contributed generously to the preservation of Venetian art and architecture since the 1966 floods, the impact of social issues resulting from declining resident population, and acute infrastructure damage due to incessant motorboat wave motion are routinely overlooked.

-Promote the lagoon ecology by riding in traditional boats whenever possible.
+Promote the lagoon ecology by taking public transport and riding in oar-powered boats whenever possible.
 There are classic Venetian barges and sail boats as well as the gondolas.

 Help keep Venice afloat…Row Venice!